Nicole Ari Parker: Career

 On television, Parker starred on the short-lived UPN sitcom, Second Time Around from 2004 to 2005.
 In 2010, she returned to television with starring role in the ABC legal drama, The Deep End, the series was cancelled after one season.
 In 2012. she made her Broadway debut playing the role of Blanche DuBois in A Streetcar Named Desire.
 In 2013, Parker was lead actress in the NBC drama pilot Secret Lives of Husbands and Wives, and later had a recurring role on Revolution.
 In 2014, she starred as a series regular in the first season of the TNT crime drama Murder in the First, opposite Taye Diggs and Kathleen Robertson.
 In 2016, she appeared alongside Kimberly Elise and Mo'Nique in the comedy-drama film Almost Christmas.
-In 2017, she starred in the another short-lived drama series, Time After Time.
+In 2017, she starred in another short-lived drama series, Time After Time.

 In 2017, Parker joined the cast of Fox prime time soap opera, Empire, playing Giselle Barker in a recurring role during the fourth season.
-She was promoted to a series regular for the fifth season, starring to series finale in 2020.
+She was promoted to a series regular for the fifth season, remaining with the show through the series finale in 2020.
 For the 2020-21 television season, Parker had a recurring role on the NBC series, Chicago P.D, and in late 2021 began starring in the HBO Max comedy-drama series, And Just Like That... playing the role of Lisa Todd Wexley.
+In 2022, she also appeared in the Peacock miniseries The Best Man: The Final Chapters.